 What must I do to get my website up on Google search results?

-I have been working on the project for the last 6 months but it isn't working.
+I have been working on getting my website up on Google's search results for the last 6 months but it isn't working.

 What have you been doing which is not working?
 Without knowing that it's hard to give advice.